 Travel tip: The Eiffel Tower has three levels that are open to the public, with restaurants on the first and second levels.
 If you decide to eat here, make sure you buy tickets and make a reservation to avoid the lines.
 Instead of going up, we chose to admire the tower from the ground.
 If you do the same, cross the bridge over the Seine river and take a ride on the carousel with the tower in the background - it’ll give you pure joy! #kidatheart

-Travel tip: Keep going past the carousel until you see stairs, then take those up to get a fantastic view of the Eiffel Tower for your Instagram memory.
+Then keep going past the carousel until you see stairs, and take those up to get a fantastic view of the Eiffel Tower for your Instagram memory.

 Just your average tourist pictures